The Switch Method

 The Switch Method is used to find out whether babies can perceive small differences in speech sounds - whether they perceive differences between certain sounds.
 This method has been in use in acquisition studies for many years.

 A video camera below the screen records the head and eye movements of the child.
 Using these recordings, we can later determine how long the child's attention was held by the various speech sound sequences, and thus whether the child noticed certain differences.
-The method does not permit conclusions about any one child's perception, but the data collected and processed from a group of children do permit conclusions.
+The method does not permit conclusions about any one child's perception, but the data collected and processed from a group of children does permit conclusions.

 More about the Switch Method in: